 power2max makes two versions of their power meter: NGeco and NG.
 The NGeco is the base version that is more affordably priced.
 The NG is the premier version.
 The NG features slightly better accuracy, a rechargeable battery, a longer warranty and some additional training metrics.
 Please see the chart at bottom for a full breakout.

-If you purchase a power2max crank spider, installation requires that you remove your current crankset, replace your spider with the power2max and reinstall your crankset.
-In addition, for certain cranks, a lock ring tool (which we sell) is necessary to remove the spider.
+If you purchase a power2max spider, installation requires that you remove your current crankset, replace your spider with the power2max and reinstall your crankset.
+In addition, for certain cranks, a power2max Lock Ring Tool is necessary to remove the spider.
 If you purchase a complete crankset, you simply remove your current crank and install the new one.

 power2max power meters spiders weigh around 150-180 grams depending on the version and size.
 When buying a power meter, you should focus on added weight.
 Therefore, be sure to subtract the weight of your current crank spider in order to determine the added weight of the power meter.
 You’ll likely find the weight added by the power2max spider is minimal.